California HOA Document Requirements for Real Estate Closings

 California Requires More Disclosure Than Anyone

-California homeowners associations operate under the Davis-Stirling Common Interest Development Act (Civil Code §4000-§6150).
-It's one of the most comprehensive HOA statutes in the country, and it imposes extensive disclosure obligations on sellers in HOA communities.
+California HOAs run under the Davis-Stirling Common Interest Development Act (Civil Code §4000-§6150).
+It's the most demanding HOA statute in the country, and it dumps a mountain of disclosure obligations on sellers in HOA communities.

-For title companies and agents, this means more documents to order, more pages to review, and more potential issues to flag.
+For title companies and agents, this means more documents to order, more pages to review, and more places where something can go sideways, all on tighter timelines than you'd expect given the volume.

 What the Law Requires

-Civil Code §4525 lists the documents a seller must provide to a buyer in a common interest development (CID) transaction.
-The package is extensive.
+Civil Code §4525 lists what a seller has to hand over to a buyer in a common interest development transaction.
+The package is big.

 Required Documents